 Extrication and EMS: Coordinating Team Delivery of Critical Care

 Good vehicle extrication demands a unique collaboration between rescue and emergency medical personnel.
-The purpose of this course is to increase your situational awareness and improve your strategic and tactical plans for extrication by incorporating key medical information in the decision-making process.
-To save a victim (not just chop up a vehicle) you need command, coordination, communication and care.
-This program uses a real-world approach to incorporate advanced life support considerations in the extrication strategy and shows how a great deal of critical trauma care can be managed quickly and effectively by BLS first responders.
-This program will help you better and more safely deliver immediate life saving treatment, reduce time from patient contact to patient surgery and improve the lives of the people you are protecting.
+Incorporating key victim assessment information in the extrication size-up will improve your strategic and tactical plans.
+To save a patient (not just chop up a vehicle) rescue and EMS must understand each other’s’ jobs and work together effectively.
+This program uses a real-world approach to incorporate EMS care considerations in the extrication strategy and shows how most critical trauma encountered in vehicle collisions can be managed quickly and effectively by first responders.
+This program will help you make better strategic extrication decisions and more safely deliver immediate life-saving treatment, reducing time from patient contact to patient removal to patient surgery.

 *This session can be delivered as a 60-90 minute lecture or a 2, 4 or 8 hour program.
 The 2, 4 and 8 hour programs contain additional information on trauma care for special patient populations including geriatrics, pediatrics, and pregnant patients and includes demonstration / hands-on of both basic and advanced trauma skills.

 -Hands On Practical (for 4 or 8 hour session)

 Learning Objectives: Students will learn:

 - How patient presentation affects the tools and techniques to be considered for rescue.

 - Communication techniques to facilitate patient assessment, care and coordination with rescuers.